luccaugusto/Arroiz/.local/bin/README.md

 ### beep
 Play a beep sound

+### cademeudinheiro
+Script to deal with personal finances.
+Keeps track of how much money you have by logging how much you spent and received.
+Money spent is saved as a negative value, while money received is saved as a positive value.

 ### ch_wall
 Shows me all files in my wallpaper repository and i can choose one to be my new wallpaper

 ### cheatsheet
 Opens a terminal with a man document showing the important system bindings and some general info

+### compress_time
+Convert all the date files in my .time directory to a single csv file.
+Drastically reduce the number of files in that folder

 ### data_hora
 Operations with date and time